 Is Flossing Legal?
 And Is Flossing Ethical?

 Depending on where you are fishing, the method of flossing for fish might be illegal.
 Make sure you check all local restrictions before heading down to the nearest salmon run.
-Lucky for me, flossing is legal in Alaska and as long as you do it right, the technique will fill the freezer.
+Luckily for me, flossing is legal in Alaska and as long as you do it right, the technique will fill the freezer.
 Many fishermen shudder at the idea of flossing, comparing it to “snagging” and see the technique as “unsportsmanlike”.
 The criticism of flossing is valid, to a point, and I think much of the criticism stems from folks who don’t understand the life cycle of a salmon and conflate it to other fish, like trout.

 Most salmon don’t live longer than 3 years and at the end of their lifespan, will die after spawning.
 These animals are short-lived, which is different than a rainbow trout, which sometimes take 5 years to reach 16 inches or longer.
 Salmon are nature’s way of returning nutrients form the oceans back into streams and forests, these creatures are delicious and are an important resource for the ecosystem.
-Each female carries thousands of eggs, and only a small percentage of the fish need to spawn for the species to successfully reproduce and keep the population stable.
+Each female carries thousands of eggs, and only a small percentage of the fish need to spawn in order for the species to successfully reproduce and keep the population stable.
 There’s a reason thousands of fish swim upriver at the same time, it’s because not all are going to make it and their evolution solves that problem by creating more fish than is required.

 In places like Alaska, the fish counts are closely monitored and bag-limits reflect the numbers needed for successful reproduction.
 When fishermen are harvesting salmon, it’s done in accordance to data collected by fish biologists.
 Salmon are a renewable resource and flossing is the best technique to catch them with a rod and reel.